vige-vota/site/README.md

 ```
 where in $IP_ADDRESS you must choose the ip addresses where are located the servers

-unzip the master.zip, go in the unzipped folder and run:
+unzip the downloaded zip file, go in the unzipped folder and run:
 ```
 docker-compose up
 ```